 So my life has been filled with changes and adaptations, non-stop.
 It has been an exciting journey, until everything came to a stop in 2019 when the Covid-19 pandemic happened.
 Travelling stopped in Hong Kong, tourists disappeared, restaurants closed.
 The bustling city known for its colourful nightlife became uncomfortably quiet.

-With more time at home, I had the opportunity to pick up an old love: ceramics.
-And it has stopped since then.
-I have always remembered the fun and excitement when I took a hand-built ceramic class in college.
-The process of kneading the clay, throwing then sculpting it into wonderful things that make our lives beautiful is still magical for me.
+With more time at home, I had the opportunity to pick up an old love: pottery.
+And it hasn't stopped since then.
+I have always remembered the pieces I made in a hand-built ceramic class in college.
+The process of turning a piece of clay into something wonderful and useful is still joyful for me.

-So this is how Atelier JinJin is created, a place where I showcase my journey in making pottery, mainly wheel-thrown.
-With a degree in design and 15 years of experience in Product Development.
+So this is how Atelier JinJin is created, a place where I showcase my journey in making pots, mainly wheel-thrown.
 Each piece is made with both functionality and aesthetics in mind.
-I want to create pieces that are meant to be touched and used often, communicating moments of joy through our hands and eyes.
+Through these works, I try to express a bit of me and hopefully, they also bring you some joy.